-A disciplined approach to optimising the product range and relentless scrutiny of products outside the core portfolio is key to maintaining high product availability.
+A disciplined approach to optimizing the product range and relentless scrutiny of products outside the core portfolio is key to maintaining high product availability.
 It is natural to have tension between “building the brand” by expanding the range of products on the one hand, and keeping the number of products manageable in order to maintain high availability on the other.
-But companies need to foster a mindset where optimising the current portfolio is second nature for its employees.
+But companies need to foster a mindset where optimizing the current portfolio is second nature for its employees.

 Relentless scrutiny on products outside the core portfolio